dojonorth/fun-basics-dojo/README.md

 ## Introduction
 Functional programming (FP) has been around for a long time.
 Recent findings have revealed that the T-Rex probably programmed in Lisp.
 During this time, the set of core concepts associated with FP has remained reasonably constant.
-These concepts are strongly rooted in [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which is primarily concerned with the application of functions - their composition; higher-order functions; currying etc. Essentially *functional programming is lambda calculus*.
+These concepts are strongly rooted in [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which is a branch of maths primarily concerned with the application of functions - their composition; higher-order functions; currying etc. Essentially *functional programming is lambda calculus*.

 Recently though, concepts from another area of mathematics have increasingly become prevalent in the FP-scence: Category Theory (CT).
-We work in an industry that is subject to swings in what's fashionable and CT concepts are most certainly bang-on-trend at the moment, to the point where CT's sometimes overstated as is if it's an integral part of what defines the FP paradigm.
+We work in an industry that is subject to swings in what's fashionable and CT concepts are most certainly bang-on-trend at the moment, to the point where CT is sometimes overstated as is if it's an integral part of what defines the FP paradigm.
 I wouldn't go that far.
 FP is still at its core about functions and their interactions, just as it's always been.
-Instead, CT concepts provide us with a number of approaches that build on top of normal FP and allow for really slick solutions to many common problems - they provide the 'Design Patterns' for the functional domain - and for this reason, they're a useful tool have in the box and are here to stay.
+Instead, CT concepts provide us with a number of approaches that build on top of normal FP and allow for some really slick solutions to many common problems - they provide the 'Design Patterns' for the functional domain - and for this reason, they're a useful tool have and are here to stay.

 **Aside - Skippable Extra Lambda Calculus Notes:**
 >See [here](https://medium.com/javascript-scene/the-rise-and-fall-and-rise-of-functional-programming-composable-software-c2d91b424c8c) as a starting point for more detail on the relationship between Lambda Calculus and programming languages.
 Few interesting nuggets to whet your appetite: